entitydb-io/EntityDb.NET/README.md

 ### Projections

-A projection is an aggregate, but notably _not_ the aggregate root, and it too extends the concept of a snapshot.
+A projection is an aggregate, but notably _not_ the aggregate id, and it too extends the concept of a snapshot.
 In the banking example, one example of a projection could be your entire account balance.
 It can be anything, though!
 You are not constrained in what data you want to use for your projection.

-### Communications

-- Coming Soon!<sup>TM</sup>